clientagency/client.theme/README.md

 ## Intro

-Light as air boilerplate theme for Wordpress + Bootstrap 4 made by Client.Studio
+Groundwork for Wordpress + Bootstrap 4 made by Client.Studio

 ## Issues